 It is possible for your financial accounts to be frozen by police.
 This is typically permitted by an order issued by a judge.
 This occurs commonly when police have probable cause to believe that an account contains proceeds that are illicit or are the product of illegal activities, such as the sale of drugs, prostitution, or some other criminal acts.

-In most cases, the individual will get notice that their account is frozen, not a prior warning, along with information about how to appeal the action or have a hearing on that issue.
+In most cases, the individual will get a notice that their account is frozen, not a prior warning, along with information about how to appeal the action or have a hearing on that issue.
 The judge presiding over the hearing will then make a determination as to whether funds should remain frozen or whether they can be released.

 Whom Authorities Speak to During Manassas Criminal Investigations

 There are really no boundaries that outline with whom the police might speak with during the course of an investigation.
 Anyone who they believe to have information about a crime is potentially someone they will interview.
-This includes not only those who police believe witnessed the crime or have direct knowledge about the crime, but also individuals who they believe the accused may have made statements to.
+This includes not only those who police believe witnessed the crime or have direct knowledge of the crime but also individuals who they believe the accused may have made statements to.
 If an investigated individual discusses the issue with friends, family members, or even their employer, the police may interview these individuals to find out what statements the accused has made.
 This is why discussions about an investigation should ONLY be had within the safety of an attorney-client relationship.

 Post Arrest Investigations